BambooTracker/BambooTracker/README.md

 It can also be specified with `0Oxx` effect.

 ## Key commands
+Please replace some keys with the following in macos:

+- Ctrl → Command
+- Alt → Option

 ### General
 | Key    | Command                        |
 | ------ | ------------------------------ |